-Except for substitute employees, all certified personnel are required to sign a written contract with the District.
+Except for noncontracted substitute (guest) teachers, all certified personnel are required to sign a written contract with the District.
 All regular full-time and part-time classified employees also shall receive a contract.

-A list of all District job openings is available at the Central Office, each school and on the District webpage (www.spencer.kyschools.us).
+• A list of all District job openings is available at the Central Office.

-For further information on hiring, refer to policies 03.11/03.21.
+• For further information on hiring, refer to Board Policies 03.11/03.21.